johanley/sofa-julian-date/README.md

 # What I've Done

 The SOFA code is completely intact, except for one small change: the `main` function in `t_sofa_c.c` has been renamed to `main_disabled`.
-This because I want to implement my own `main` function for running my own unit tests.
+This is simply because I want to implement my own `main` function for running unit tests.

-The SOFA project uses C89.
-I have used C99 in this project.
+The SOFA project uses C89, but I have used C99 in this project.

 The files I have added are described below.